 Valparaiso is a colourful, bohemian town, built on hills overlooking a harbour on the Chilean coast.
 Only a couple of hours out of Santiago, the landscape and surroundings are completely different.
 The buildings are crammed up hills, with steep, twisty pathways, the sea stretches out in the distance, and the Andes are nowhere in sight.
 For us, it was a welcome break from time in big cities - we had just spent a couple of weeks in Buenos Aires and then Santiago - and Valparaiso provided a refreshing, colourful change.

-We stayed up the hill in one of the colourful buildings on a steep, twisting street.
+We stayed at Casa Galos, a boutique hotel up the hill in one of the colourful buildings on a steep, twisting street.
 Leaving our building involved a long trek uphill at some point, but it was worth it to be surrounded by street art and interesting buildings, the view out of our window and blur of colour, and beautiful views across the sea from our tiny hotel's rooftop terrace.

 Our days in Valparaiso passed in a happy blur.
 We visited in May and the town was very quiet, with scarcely another tourist in sight.
 The weather was warm with sun and blue skies and we spent our time walking the charming streets, marvelling at the intricate street art, and finding a surprising array of good food in the town.